GRDInvestmentSystemsConsultingInc/DataSourcing/README.md

 ### Project Scope

 The current scope of the project is for the [Money, Banking, & Finance](https://fred.stlouisfed.org/categories/32991) category.
-Additional child categories for the Money, Banking, & Finance are presented below.

 ### Resources
 1. FRED Homepage:  https://fred.stlouisfed.org/